magpylib/magpylib/docs/examples/examples_13_3d_models.md

 ## Adding a CAD model

 As shown in {ref}`examples-3d-models`, it is possible to attach custom 3D model representations to any Magpylib object.
-In the example below we show how a standard CAD model can be transformed into a Magpylib graphic trace, and displayed by both `matplotlib` and `plotly` backends.
+In the example below we show how a standard CAD model can be transformed into a generic Magpylib graphic trace, and displayed by both `matplotlib` and `plotly` backends.

 ```{note}
 The code below requires installation of the `numpy-stl` package.